Hazem-M-Abdelaziz/vector_v1/README.md

    Your network should look like this:
    <img width="1114" height="635" alt="Image" src="https://github.com/user-attachments/assets/1fb5bcec-7487-4af8-8789-194a2e20e664" />
+   So to establish the base of the ROS 2 subnetwork on both edges you need to do the following:
    - For the local pc:
        have the `local_mc_workspaces` setup and sourced to identify custom message for the controller and the logitech_streamer node.
    - For the rpi: